Finding a Top Financial Advisor Firm in Tulsa, Oklahoma

 Capital Advisors, Inc.

 Capital Advisors, Inc. also boasts the biggest advisory team.
 The firm’s 20-person advisory team is three times the size of the next largest advisory teams.
-Capital Advisors’ team includes one of the most diverse spreads of certifications, including one certified financial planner (CFP), four chartered financial analysts (CFAs), one certified personal accountant (CPA), one certified divorce financial analyst (CDFA), one chartered alternative investment analyst (CAIA) and one certified exit planner (CExP).
+Capital Advisors’ team includes one of the most diverse spreads of certifications, including four chartered financial analysts (CFAs), three certified financial planners (CFP), one chartered alternative investment advisor (CAIA), one certified public accountant (CPA) and one certified divorce financial analyst (CDFA).
 It’s the only firm in the top 10 that has a staff member certified in handling the complex financial issues surrounding divorce.

 Capital Advisors, Inc. Background

 Founded in 1978, Capital Advisors, Inc. is the oldest firm on this list.
-The second-oldest firm, SMS Financial & Investment Management, was founded 17 years after Capital Advisors.
 Capital Advisors is an employee-owned firm.
 Its owners include CEO and chief investment officer Keith Goddard, president Andy Brown and chief financial officer Lori Smith, as well as the Keith C. Goddard Revocable Trust and Elizabeth L. Goddard Revocable Trust.